GAY OLD TOWN

 back.
 Busiest at evenings mid- week (until 11 pm) or from late afternoon onwards come weekends.

-Xq28 is actually located in something like an adult entertainment complex called the
+Ego is actually located in something like an adult entertainment complex called the

 Galeria Zabalburu, with several other sex venues.
 The most interesting of these for gay men